QutEcoacoustics/research-blog/_posts/2018-07-18-Consistent-Manual-Annotations.md

 Let’s look at some example spectrograms.
 In these two 15 second clips, all the bird vocalisations have been manually annotated by drawing a box around them for the purpose of quantifying the amount of bird vocalising activity.
-The boxes represents the start time, end time and top and bottom frequencies.
+The boxes represent the start time, end time and top and bottom frequencies.

 {% include figure.html src="/images/posts/consistent-manual-bird-annotations/image6.jpg" caption="Two annotated audio clips with different amounts of bird vocalisations" style="width:100%" %}